k-shimari/nod4j/README.md

 # LOGVIS
-This tool shows the value of variables in the execution.
+This tool shows the values of variables in the execution.

-Each variables contains the values at most "k" times. (k is the parmeter you can set when you execute logger named selogger as ' size')
+Each variable contains the values at most "k" times.
+(You can set "k" when you execute logger named selogger)

-* This tool supports showing primitive field value, string value, object ID.

 You can read the detail Implementation here [].